Lift & Restore Sagging Breasts

 Pregnancy, breastfeeding, and aging can leave you with breasts that sag and appear deflated.
-Firmer, more youthful-looking breasts are possible with a breast lift performed in Las Vegas by either Dr. Michael Edwards or Dr. Terrence Higgins, both renowned plastic surgeons.
+Firmer, more youthful-looking breasts are possible with a breast lift performed in Las Vegas by Dr. Michael Edwards, Dr. Terrence Higgins, or Dr. Andrew Silver.
 A breast lift, or mastopexy, results in perkier breasts and can help you feel more confident about your body.

 If you feel self-conscious or disappointed about sagging breasts, breast lift surgery is an option worth considering.
 Breasts may sag for several reasons, including the effects of pregnancy and nursing, weight loss, aging, or heredity.
 Women who want breast augmentation with implants may also need a breast lift to achieve the cosmetic results they desire.